anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 For Matthew, Mark and Luke, the semicontinuous series from Epiphany 3 to the end of Ordinary Time is shown in bold.

 It is difficult to quantify how much material is included from the Synoptic Gospels, without first creating a harmony of the Gospels.
-In one English Version, the Synoptic Gospels have 61,615 words, of which 10,147 words are in the passages listed below as 'omitted'.
+In one English Version, the Synoptic Gospels have 61,615 words, of which around 10,147 words are in the passages listed below as 'omitted'.
 This would mean that 84% of the material in the Synoptic Gospels is included, making certain assumptions about how likely it is that included or omitted passages have a parallel in another Gospel.

 ## Matthew (Year A) {#matthewgospel}